reilukake/OrangePi-hassio/README.md

 ```
 Pull Zigbee2MQTT with docker compose up -d.
 Next we need to edit the Zigbee2MQTT configuration file to correlate with the following.
 I am using the Sonoff Zigbee Dongle-E (Plus V2)
+I had problems with this part.
+It seems that adding the adapter: ezsp and removing everything except configuration.yaml -file in /opt/zigbee2mqtt/data -folder helped with my problems.
+I also unplugged the USB adapter, replugged it and restarted Zigbee2MQTT via Portainer.

 ```
 # Home Assistant integration (MQTT discovery)